Hatfield Forest Tree Walk Takeley Essex

-On this gentle circular walk at National Trust's Hatfield Forest, see a variety of interesting trees that make the Forest a site of great historical and ecological importance, and an easy walk if you don't want to get your shoes muddy....buggy friendly along board-walks and mostly hard surfaces.
+On this gentle circular walk at Hatfield Forest, see a variety of interesting trees that make the Forest a site of great historical and ecological importance.
+It's an easy walk if you don't want to get your shoes muddy....buggy friendly along board-walks and mostly hard surfaces (April to Oct)

 An easy walk for the whole family

 Main entrance car park (A) or Discovery Room next to Shell House (H), grid ref: TL547203

 Starting from the entrance car park, turn right out of the car park, go through the gate and follow the access road.
 Look out for the 400-year-old oak (shown) at (A) on your left, shortly followed by the hornbeam (B) on your right after a right-hand bend in the road.

 (A) An impressive 400-year-old oak that hasn't been cut for over 100 years, and is pruned in early spring; look out for prunings on the ground.
 (B) A hornbeam - look into the crown and you'll see that the branches are quite small.
 This is because it's a pollard still in cycle.

 Follow the road until a field maple (C) on your right.
 Turn left along the sign-posted boardwalk, looking out for the 400-year-old hornbeam pollard on your left (D) just before the boardwalk bears slightly right, taking you to (E), a huge coppiced field maple.